Alfred Hitchcock had his remains scattered in the Pacific Ocean.

 Although he was buried in Forest Lawn's Glendale location, this cemetery hosted Michael Jackson's funeral.

-Not featured as an exhibit because it's less in your face than its sister..
+This cemetery is not featured as an exhibit because it's less in your face than its sister in Glendale.

 6300 Forest Lawn Drive, Los Angeles.